zulfadlizainal/engineer/docs/lte_mbb/lte_mbb_layer3.md

 #### MIB

 MIB contains below information.
-From this, UE know how to operate for next step (PHICH -> PDCCH for SIB -> SIB -> RACH -> COnnected Mode).
+From this, UE know how to operate for next step (PHICH -> PDCCH for SIB -> SIB -> RACH -> Connected Mode).

 1. DL Bandwidth
 2. Number of Transmit Antenna